nazmulidris/developerlife.com/_posts/2024-05-28-typestate-pattern-rust.md

 The Typestate Pattern in Rust is a way to manage objects that go through different states in their lifecycle.
 It leverages Rust's powerful type system to enforce these states and transitions between them, making your code safer and more predictable.
+Learn all about it in this article, its video, and repo.

 Here are the key ideas behind the Typestate Pattern: